shari001/pandas_concepts/README.md

 # Pandas Practice

-This repository contains Jupyter Notebooks where I practiced core concepts of **pandas**, the Python library for data analysis.
+This repository contains Jupyter Notebooks covering the full **pandas syllabus** for data analysis in Python.

-## 📚 Contents
+## 📚 Topics Covered
-- DataFrame basics
+- DataFrame creation and indexing
-- Indexing & Selection
+- Selection and filtering
-- GroupBy operations
+- GroupBy and aggregation
-- Merging & Joining
+- Merging and joining
 - Data cleaning and preprocessing
+- Handling missing values
+- Sorting and reshaping

 ## 🎯 Purpose
-These notebooks are practice exercises to strengthen my data analysis skills using pandas.
+These notebooks are practice exercises to strengthen my pandas skills.
 They are not full projects, but they demonstrate my learning process and coding style.

 ## 🛠️ How to Run